Multisyllabic rhymes: Usage in hip-hop

 Multisyllabic rhymes are one of several rhyming devices which have increased in usage throughout the history of rapping, along with such devices as internal rhymes and offbeat rhymes.
 Music scholar Adam Krims, writing in 2001, noted the following artists as exemplifying the increased complexity in rhyming, including use of multisyllabic rhyming: “members of the Wu-Tang Clan, Nas, AZ, Big Pun, Ras Kass, and Elzhi, just to name a few”.

-Multisyllabic rapping is mostly included hardcore, gangsta or mafioso rap and is rarely included in mainstream hip-hop music.
+Multisyllabic rapping is often included hardcore, gangsta or mafioso rap and is sometimes included in mainstream hip-hop music.
 Examples of multisyllabic rhymes being included in mainstream hip-hop music include rapper AZ's 1995 single "Sugar Hill", Big Pun's 1997 single "Still Not a Player", and Cuban Link's "Sugar Daddy" single from 2005.

 Some MCs have used multisyllabic rhymes consisting of five or more rhyming syllables.
-For example, on MF DOOM's song "Meat Grinder", from the album Madvillainy, he raps: "Borderline schizo / Sorta fine tits though."
+For example, on MF Doom's song "Meat Grinder", from the album Madvillainy, he raps: "Borderline schizo / Sorta fine tits though."